Updated March 18, 2026

 Info

-Museum & Concert Etiquette
+Museum & Opera Etiquette — Strict Standards

 How to avoid

-Dress smart casual for the opera (trousers, closed shoes, collared shirt).
-Arrive 15 minutes early.
-Turn off your phone completely — not just silent.
+Dress smart casual minimum for the opera (trousers, closed shoes, collared shirt).
+For evening performances, err on the formal side.
+Arrive 15-20 minutes early.
+Turn off your phone completely.
+Use the cloakroom.
+If buying standing-room tickets at the Staatsoper (€15), the same dress rules apply.

 Behavior